PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.5.32 Fixed handling of a irregularities in pao verb.
  * 0.5.31 Fixed issue with missing acc in us/hs eis noun inflexion type.
  * 0.5.3 Fixed issue with incorrect inflexion of nouns on 'hs/us and eis'.
  * 0.5.2 Fixed bug with accentuation of composita like katexo and paraeimai.